csf-dev/agiil/Agiil.QueryLanguage.Antlr/README.md

 uses [a Java tool] to read **grammar files**: `*.g4` and from those it generates code in other languages, such as C# or ECMAScript.

-*All code in the `Generated_XXX` directories is automatically generated*.
-None of this is intended to be edited by developers and *any changes will be lost* when the code is re-generated during the build process.
+*All code in the **Generated_XXX** directories is automatically generated* by the ANTLR tool.
+None of thair contents are intended to be edited by developers and *any changes will be lost* when the tool is run (during the build process).

 [Antlr]: http://www.antlr.org/
 [a Java tool]: https://github.com/antlr/antlr4/blob/master/doc/getting-started.md